-Your testosterone (the hormone that is largely responsible for your sex drive) is produced while you sleep.
-If you have consistently poor sleep, your testosterone levels drop rapidly.
+Your testosterone (the hormone that is largely responsible for your sex drive) is exclusively produced while you sleep.
+If you have consistently poor sleep (even a few nights of 4-6 hours will hurt you), your testosterone levels drop rapidly.

 Keep as much artificial light away from your eyes as possible two hours prior to your bedtime.
-Sleep in as dark of a room as possible, and prioritize getting at least 8 hours of rest per night.
+Sleep in as dark of a room as possible, and prioritize getting at least 7.5-8 hours of quality rest per night.
 Your testosterone production will increase from the improved sleep.
-The extra testosterone will give your sexual stamina a boost.
+The extra testosterone will give your sexual stamina a considerable boost.

 6. Pelvic Floor Exercises

 Ever heard of the PC muscle?
-The pubococcygeus (PC) muscle is a hammock-shaped muscle that stretches from your pubic bone to your tailbone.
+The pubococcygeus (PC) muscle is a hammock-shaped muscle that stretches all the way from your pubic bone to your tailbone (it connects the two).
 It forms your pelvic floor and exists in both men and women.
 It is the muscle that you can engage when you are peeing to stop the flow of urine.